 Again, more clothes for layering.
 I like my thermals to be form fitting so I can add them under looser sweaters.
 I brought one in white, one in black, one in red, one in teal.
 Simple but great for an added layer.
 Also you can wear these to get great photos but look like you are in different outfits.

 Try to find something wool, it will keep you the warmest.
 I brought two of these, one in white and one in grey.
 Both of mine were also turtlenecks.
+Mornings in Lofoten can be windy and cold.
+Even if the sun goes behind the clouds temperatures can drop significantly.

 A vest, especially one made of down feathers, is perfect for adding on top of my long sleeve shirts.
 I also like that they made me feel a bit more fashion forward.
 Look for one in a solid color, preferably white, to match everything.